-Remediation of a Failed Oral Evaluation.
-A student who is graded at "Below Standard" on any portion of an Oral Evaluation must revise at least the portion failed.
+ROAR of a Failed Oral Evaluation.
+A student who is graded at "Below Standard" on any portion of an Oral Evaluation must revise at least the portion that did not meet standards.
 The Associate Dean of Academics will consult with the student's orals evaluation team and Faculty Advisor to design a plan to raise the student's performance to meet standards in deficient areas.
 Students who remain deficient after executing the plan will retain the original overall grade of Fail (F) pending review by the Performance Review Board described below.
 Failure of an oral evaluation, if upheld upon review, results in a recommendation of disenrollment from the program.